 Both assignments will be described in detail in the weekly Modules.
 For the Field Experience, an approved proposal must be submitted, and a summary will be posted for other students to see, worth 5 points each.
-One option for the field experience this quarter will be to take a tour of Fairfax Hospital in Kirkland on Nov.
-15. A grade will be assigned based on criteria for each assignment, worth a possible 40 points each.
+One option for the field experience this quarter will be to take a tour of Fairfax Hospital in Kirkland on Mar 7.
+A grade will be assigned based on criteria for each assignment, worth a possible 40 points each.
 It is expected that assignments will be proofread for mechanical errors and will be submitted on time.
 Assignments will be accepted one day late only with a five-point deduction.

-In addition to the formal assignments, you will be asked to submit a self-assessment at the end of the quarter (10 points).
+In addition to the formal assignments, you will be asked to submit a first-day assessment (5 points) and a self-assessment at the end of the quarter (5 points).
 There will be a small number of extra credit points given at the end of the quarter for completing the online course evaluation.